 Start creating.
-Set up an account at sites like Ravelry.com and Crochetville.com, where you can find forums that connect designers and pattern testers.
-“If you’re just starting out, consider offering your services for free,” recommends Mary Jane Hall, Positively Crochet blogger and author of several crochet books.
-In addition to getting the experience you need, you’ll often get the yarn and the pattern for free and sometimes get to keep the finished product.
-Also smart: If you have a favorite yarn store, tell them you’re interested in pattern testing.
+Set up accounts at websites like Ravelry.com and Crochetville.com, where you can find forums that connect designers and pattern testers.
+“If you’re just starting out, consider offering your services for free,” recommends Mary Jane Hall, a blogger at Positively Crochet and author of several crochet books.
+In addition to getting the experience you need, you’ll often get the yarn and the pattern for free (and sometimes you'll get to keep the finished product).
+Another idea: If you have a favorite yarn store, tell them you’re interested in pattern testing.
 They may know some local designers they can put you in touch with.

 Show your stuff.
-Post photos of your stitched creations — a few simple designs and two or three more complicated ones will do — on your Ravelry or Crochetville site and on your social media, too.
+Post photos of your stitched creations — a few simple designs and two or three more complicated ones will do — on your Ravelry or Crochetville site, and also on your social media pages.
 Hall says companies like to see the type of work a potential tester does before giving them an assignment.

-Be willing to redo!
+Be willing to redo.
 A test pattern has to be perfect, says Laura Lough, co-owner of yarn company The Unique Sheep.
 So if a designer finds an error in your work, you may have to go back and redo.
-And it’s important for crafters not to take it personally.
-"You need to be okay with our saying, ‘Oh, you didn’t do that exactly right,’" says Lough.
+But it’s important for crafters not to take it personally.
+"You need to be OK with our saying, ‘Oh, you didn’t do that exactly right,’" says Lough.

 Put yourself at the top of the list.
-Designers have hard deadlines—Hall, for example, has print deadlines for her crochet books; others post patterns on their blogs; and yarn companies like Lough’s have club members waiting for patterns.
+Designers have hard deadlines.
+Hall, for example, has print deadlines for her crochet books; others post patterns on their blogs; and yarn companies like Lough’s have club members waiting for patterns.
 So you’ll get kudos (and repeat gigs) for getting your work in a day or two ahead of time.
-And be sure to work to your strengths: Love knitting with silky or lace-weight yarn?
+Be sure to mention your strengths: Love knitting with silky or lace-weight yarn?
 Prefer a thick gauge?
 Can’t handle bulky weight because of arthritic hands?
 Let a designer know your preferences.
 It’ll help you land gigs you enjoy — which helps you work faster!